What is the difference between orthophotos, orthophotomaps, orthomosaics and true orthophotos?

 The product of drone photogrammetry is typically called orthomosaic.
 In reality, an orthomosaic is similar to True Orthophoto (as it is generated using Digital Surface Model), but typically not based on a metric camera (in which focal length and internal dimensions are precisely known and calibrated), as these are expensive and not widely available for UAVs.
 Additionally, orthomosaics can be generated based on both nadir and oblique imagery.

 Drone-based Orthomosaics are generated based on the Digital Surface Model which is not done as a separate survey as in the case for traditional airborne photogrammetry.
 In drone photogrammetry, the DSM is generated based on the 3D point cloud which is the initial product of the data processing.
 This technology is developed and used by Pix4D which monopolized low-altitude photogrammetry around the world.

 In some geographies, orthophoto and true orthophotos that are entirely done according to local official standards (typically traditional airborne photogrammetry) should be submitted to national geodesy and cartography resource repositories.
-In these countries on such data is accepted as an official geodesy and cartography documentation, which might have consequences e.g. when using the data in court.
+In these countries such data is accepted as official geodesy and cartography documentation, which might have consequences, e.g. when using the data in court.

 ESA releases multi-year biomass maps to keep tabs on climate change

 Tracking vegetation biomass change plays a crucial role in understanding the carbon cycle.
 And quantifying the global carbon cycle is essential for monitoring the numerous changes affecting our planet – especially those arising from the burning of fossil fuel and land-use change.
 This is why, as part of its Climate Change Initiative, the European Space Agency (ESA) has been actively researching vegetation biomass changes around the world.

 Today, ESA has released a series of new maps that provide a global view of the above-ground biomass distribution and spatial density over three separate years – 2010, 2017, and 2018.